garanj/wearwind/README.md

 ## Setting up HR zones

-The bottom drawer on opening app can be swiped up to reveal configuration options for the HR tracking behaviour.
-This allows you to configure two points:
+The settings menu allows you to configure two points:
 A HR/speed min and a HR/speed max.

 -  When your HR is at or below the min, the speed will be set to the min value.